-Below are fact sheets compiled by the AFT about the candidate’s positions and track records on major topics including: Workers’ voice and labor, education, healthcare and workplace safety, jobs and the economy — and democracy.
+- with the vice president’s positions and track record on major topics including workers’ voice and labor, education, healthcare and workplace safety, jobs and the economy — and democracy.

-- AFT’s presidential endorsement process is spelled out in this document, also available on AFT Votes.
+- AFT’s endorsement process is spelled out in this document, also available on AFT Votes.

-- The AFT Votes election page provides additional opportunities for members to offer input about the issues that are important to them.
-The site also includes links to AFT town halls with the presidential candidates and a debate watch toolkit.
+- The AFT Votes election site provides additional opportunities for members to offer input about the issues that are important to them.
+The site also includes links to AFT town halls with the presidential candidates.